IbrahimAllison/2025-EIWA-Championship-Cypress-Tests/README.md

 ## Motivation for the Project

 I was motivated to work on the assignment having completed similar task on another automation tool (Playwright) for my company.
-I hope to continue on CI/CD for this project.
+I plan to integrate CI/CD for this project by adding GitHub Actions configuration (.github-workflows-cypress.yml) and add code snippets for HTML mockup with data-testid attributes(public-index.html).

 ## Installation and Usage